(Back to the Intermediate Algebra Homepage)

 3. Simplify radical expressions.

 In this tutorial we will be looking at rewriting and simplifying radical expressions.
 Part of simplifying radicals is being able to take the root of an expression which is something that is shown in Tutorial 37: Radicals.
 It is good to be comfortable with radicals before entering College Algebra.
-Also, you never know where else your radical simplifying skills may come in handy, so you want to be prepared.
 I think you are ready to move ahead into the tutorial.

 A Product of Two Radicals